 Hardy geraniums can be cut back a little to remove tired leaves and encourage a new flush of growth.

 Buy or order spring-flowering bulbs.
-Some bulbs can be planted now, such as Colchicum, daffodils and Madonna lilies (L. candidum).
+Plant bulbs such as Colchicum, daffodils and Madonna lilies (L. candidum).

 Many conservatory and greenhouse pests will be active.
 Check plants regularly for signs of glasshouse whitefly, leafhopper, red spider mite, mealybugs and scale insects.
 Clean up fallen leaves and spilt compost from benches and floors to prevent pests and diseases spreading.